-The SSB recommends a candidate who possesses certain character traits that are expected out of every officer of the armed forces of India.
+The SSB recommends a candidate who possesses certain character traits that are expected out of every officer of armed forces of India.
 These traits are assessed by your speech, actions and thoughts.

 OLQ (Officer Like Qualities) in SSB Interview